- Adventure Time, "The Eyes", after the horse they've been trying to get rid of falls through their roof:

 Randy: If we're still alive in the morning, then we'll know that we aren't dead.

-The Coon and Friends saga has an actual super hero, Captain Hindsight, who arrives at the scenes of disasters to point out that the accident could have been prevented and then leaves.
+- The Coon and Friends saga has an actual super hero, Captain Hindsight, who arrives at the scenes of disasters to point out that the accident could have been prevented and then leaves.
 Usually the rescue workers then pack up and leave as well.
 This being the world of South Park, where all idiocy is immediately embraced by the larger public, Captain Hindsight is considered a legitimate and indispensable hero.

 Pumba: "What I still don't know is, why is he called Mr. Meanie?"